Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Model and method

 The HT contributions, which represent the specific target of the present investigation, result from the presence of the second component of the dipole operator [Eq. (\ref{eq93})].
-Whenever an operator $\mu_0$ that appears in the expression of $G_0$ is replaced with $\mu_1(a+a^\dagger)$, the factor $\langle e_k | \mu_0 |e_{k-1}\rangle$ in the expression of $C_{\bf e}$ has to be replaced with $\langle e_k | \mu_1 |e_{k-1}\rangle$, and the product $U_{e_k}(t_{k})\,U_{e_{k-1}}(t_{k-1})$ with $U_{e_k}(t_{k})\,(a+a^\dagger)\,U_{e_{k-1}}(t_{k-1})$.
-This implies that, while in the FC approximation the time evolution of the vibrational state can be regarded as a sequence of rotations of a coherent state around different points in the phase space (each one induced by an operator $U_{e_k}(t_{k})$)\cite{Quintela22a}, this is no longer the case in the presence of HT contributions, because of the presence of the position operator $X\propto a+a^\dagger$ between one rotation and the other.
-One of the main findings of the present paper is that, in spite of this complication, the analytical expression of the vibrational propagator can be written as a combination of overlaps between vibrational coherent states, and its expression is given by the product of the FC propagator $g^{(v)}_{\bf e}(t_1,\dots,t_M)$ and of a combination of simple oscillating functions (see Sec. \ref{s3} and Appendices B to D).
-This result is obtained by progressively displacing the creation (annihilation) operators to the left (right) of the propagator $G$, and eventually applying them to the initial vacuum state of the vibrational mode.
-This, in turn, is achieved by exploiting the commutation relations between the creation and annihilation operators on the one hand, and the time-evolution operators $U_{e_k}(t_{k})$ on the other (Appendix A).
+Whenever an operator $\hat{\mu}_0$ that appears in the expression of $G_0$ is replaced by $\hat{\mu}_1(\hat{a}+\hat{a}^\dagger)$, the factor $\langle e_k | \hat{\mu}_0 |e_{k-1}\rangle$ in the expression of $C_{\bf 0}^{\bf e}$ has to be replaced with $\langle e_k | \hat{\mu}_1 |e_{k-1}\rangle$, and the product $\hat{U}_{e_k}(t_{k})\,\hat{U}_{e_{k-1}}(t_{k-1})$ with $\hat{U}_{e_k}(t_{k})\,(\hat{a}+\hat{a}^\dagger)\,\hat{U}_{e_{k-1}}(t_{k-1})$.
+This implies that, while in the FC approximation the time evolution of the vibrational state can be regarded as a sequence of rotations of a coherent state around different points in the phase space (each induced by an operator $\hat{U}_{e_k}(t_{k})$)\cite{Quintela22a}, this is no longer the case in the presence of HT contributions, because of the presence of the operator $ (\hat{a}+\hat{a}^\dagger)$ between one time-evolution operator and the other.
+One of the main findings of the present paper is that, despite this complication, the analytical expression of the vibrational propagator can be written as a combination of overlaps between vibrational coherent states, and its expression is given by the product of the FC propagator $g^{(v,\alpha)}_{\bf e}(t_1,\dots,t_M)$ and of a combination of simple oscillating functions (see Sec. \ref{s3} and Appendices B to D).
+This result is obtained by progressively moving the creation (annihilation) operators to the left (right) in the expression of the propagator $G$, and finally applying them to the initial { coherent} state of the vibrational mode.
+This, in turn, is achieved by exploiting the commutation relations between the creation and annihilation operators on the one hand and the time-evolution operators $\hat{U}_{e_k}(t_{k})$ on the other (Appendix A).